TMD/TMJ Treatment in Golden, CO

 • Dizziness

-causes of TMJ Disorder
+Causes Of TMJ Disorder

 Diagnosing TMD can be difficult unless the dentist has experience with neuromuscular dentistry.
 Our doctors are the TMJ specialists in Denver.
 Symptoms such as earaches, headaches, and facial pain can be incorrectly attributed to sinus infections, tooth decay, even gum disease.
 Causes can be related to problems with the bite, but also from subtler issues such as stress and nightly teeth clenching during sleep.
 Traumatic injury to the jaw joints or related muscles can also lead to TMD.
 Some causes of TMD are still unknown, although research points to a possible genetic predisposition.
 Here are some causes of TMD: